-The Mercury Protocol is a decentralized, transparent, and soon-to-be open-source protocol built on the Ethereum blockchain.
+The Mercury Protocol is decentralized, transparent, and built on the Ethereum blockchain.
 It allows applications to integrate Global Messaging Tokens (GMT) as a way to measure and reward user participation within communication platforms, and facilitates a trustless mechanism to exchange GMT tokens.
 The protocol will be used to implement tokens that reward the timeliness, quality, and reach of communications, among other valuable metrics.

 The first application to implement this protocol is Dust, soon to be followed by Broadcast.
 For more details, check out the whitepaper.

 Blockchain technology enables us to shift from privatized silos of applications and data to a public, decentralized and trustless digital community.
 Dust aims to use blockchain technology to replace the current industry standard of messaging that uses a centralized advertising based model that extorts user data for profit, to one that trustlessly incentivizes users for their participation and attention within the platform.
 The Mercury Protocol and the GMT token is how Dust plans to achieve this.